www.locriantica.it

 MYTHOLOGY

-The mother searched for her everywhere desperately until, thanks to Helios, she knew the name of the abductor.
+Demeter desperately searched for her everywhere until, thanks to Helios, she discovered the name of the abductor.

-Then, angry, she spoke to Zeus to get back her daughter but, since Persephon had broken the fasting which would have allowed her to go back on the Earth, her request wasn't complied.
+Then, angry, she spoke to Zeus to get her daughter back but, since Persephone, by eating some pomegranate grains, had broken the fasting which would have allowed her to go back to the Earth, her request wasn't complied.

-Since her abduction she became the hell goddess, also called by the Greek Kore (hence the name of the feasts dedicated to her and called Koreies).
+Since her abduction Persephone became the goddess of hell, also called by the Greek Kore (hence the name of the feasts dedicated to her and called Koreies).

 The Romans called her Proserpine.